-Lake Tanganyika (the world's longest freshwater lake and Africa's deepest) borders Burundi on the west, providing the country's signature ingredient: mukeke — a large freshwater cichlid prized for its firm, mild-flavored flesh.
-Bujumbura's beach restaurants (Saga, Bora Bora, Lac Tanganyika) serve whole grilled mukeke as their headline dish, often with a French-colonial preparation (the Belgians brought French cuisine here).
-The grilling-whole-fish technique is shared with Tanzania, Zambia, and the DRC; the Burundian preparation adds palm oil and chili.
+Lake Tanganyika (the world's longest freshwater lake, ~660 km, and the second-deepest lake on Earth after Baikal — Africa's deepest) borders Burundi on the west, providing the country's signature ingredient: mukeke — the local name for Lates stappersii (sleek lates), a large freshwater perch of the genus Lates (the same genus as the Nile perch), prized for its firm, mild-flavored flesh.
+Bujumbura's lakeshore restaurants serve whole grilled mukeke as their headline dish, a legacy partly of French cuisine introduced under Belgian rule (Burundi was Belgian-administered until independence in 1962).
+The grilling-whole-fish technique is shared with Tanzania, Zambia, and the DRC; the Burundian preparation adds red palm oil and chili.

 Tear off a piece of grilled mukeke at the score cuts — the skin is mahogany-charred and crispy, the flesh underneath is pearly-white, just-flaky, and steaming.
 First bite: clean freshwater fish flavor (mukeke is delicate, not muddy like some river fish), garlic-chili-lime marinade has penetrated the score cuts, the palm oil gives a tropical-earthy depth, the char adds smoky bitterness.
 Squeeze fresh lime, pinch off mutsima, take a bite of greens.
 The Bujumbura beach restaurant on a plate.